 To determine if there were any differences between in total language scores of children who speak second languages (n=2) and children who did not (n=39), an independent-samples t-test was used.

 Prioty to t- test, normality test was run and Kolmogorov- Smirn ov test ((p < .05) found that total language scores and accessing second language were not normally distributed.
 The Levene's test of homogeneity for equality of variances found that variances were homogeneous (p = 1.075).
 T- test results indicated that mean total language scores for children counsellings (M = 19.50, SD = 2.121) was not statistically different from that of children who were not counsellings (M = 18.90, SD = 3.712), with a none statistically significant effect, t (71) = 0.226, p = 0.822.
-The calculated and found to be as d = 0.198475., which is a small effect size based on the Chohen’s d guidelines.
+The calculated and found to be as d = 0.198475., which is a small effect size based on the Cohen’s d guidelines.
 But these results could be problematic as the sample size for children accessing the counsellings very small.

 5.4.
 Correlational analyses